-If you are installing the RD1500/1 with other amplifiers and wish to use a single main power wire, use 2 AWG or 1/0 AWG main power wire (depending on the overall current demands of all the amplifiers in the system).
-This 2 AWG or 1/0 AWG copper power wire should terminate into a fused distribution block mounted as close to the amplifiers as possible (within 12 inches / 30 cm of wire length).
-The fused output of the distribution block will connect to the RD1500/1 with 2 AWG power wire.
+If you are installing this amplifier with other amplifiers, use a main power wire that is appropriately sized for the overall current demands of all the amplifiers in the system.
+This single copper power wire should terminate into a fused distribution block, mounted as close to the amplifiers as possible (within 12 inches / 30 cm of wire length).
+The fused output of the distribution block will connect to the amplifier with appropriately sized copper power wire (refer to "Minimum Wire Size Requirements" list above).
 JL Audio ECS fused distribution blocks are recommended (XD-FDBU-2 and XD-FDBU-4).
 Note: Smaller AWG numbers mean bigger wire and vice-versa (1/0 AWG is the largest, 2 AWG is smaller, then 4 AWG, then 8 AWG, etc.).

-To connect the power wires to the amplifier, first back out the set screw on the top of the terminal block, using the supplied 2.5 mm hex wrench.
+To connect the power wires to the amplifier, first back out the set screw on the top of the terminal block, using the supplied 3 mm hex wrench.
 Strip 1/2 inch (12 mm) of insulation from the end of each wire and insert the bare wire into the terminal block, seating it firmly so that no bare wire is exposed.
 While holding the wire in place, tighten the set screw firmly, taking care not to strip the head of the screw.

-The ground connection should be made using 2 AWG copper wire and should be kept as short as possible, while accessing a solid piece of sheet metal in the vehicle.
+The ground connection should be made using 4 AWG copper wire (8 AWG is sufficient for JD250/1 only) and should be kept as short as possible, while accessing a solid piece of sheet metal in the vehicle.
 The surface of the sheet metal should be sanded at the contact point to create a clean, metal-to-metal connection between the chassis and the termination of the ground wire.
 For optimal grounding, we recommend the use of a JL Audio ECS master ground lug (XB-MGLU).
 Alternatively, a sheet metal screw or bolt can be used with a star washer.